 Well-kept records are essential to good safeguarding practice.
-Northwood Primary School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
-All staff will follow the school's information sharing and recording polices to ensure recording keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.
+Hurworth Primary School is clear about the need to record any concerns, discussions held, decisions made and reasons for those decisions about a child or children within its care.
+All staff will follow the schools Information Sharing and Recording Polices to ensure record keeping is compliant and in line with the General Data Protection Regulations 2018 and Data Protection Act 2018.

-Safeguarding Recording within our school is held electronically through a secure management system of CPOMS and all staff have received training in the recording expectations and retention.
+Safeguarding recording within Hurworth Primary School is held electronically through a secure management system of CPOMS and all staff have received training in the recording expectations and retention.
 Following a child leaving our school we follow the appropriate transfer procedures and retention guidelines.
-At Northwood Primary School we started electronic recording from January 2017.
+At Hurworth Primary School we started electronic recording from 2015.
 All recording prior to this is in paper format.
 Retention guidelines are followed accordingly.